wilsonzlin/cabinet/README.md

 # Cabinet

-Quickly explore and view local photos and videos in a browser over the network with a single command and zero configuration.
+Quickly explore and view local photos, music, and videos in a browser over the network with a single command and zero configuration.

 - View and play all formats, even ones not browser- or streaming-friendly.